-- 2. Applications for amendments must be submitted, in proper form, at least three weeks prior to a Planning Commission meeting in order to be heard at that meeting. - 3.
+- (b) Application procedure. - 1.
+Application forms for amendment requests shall be obtained from the Zoning Administrator.
+Completed forms, together with an application fee to cover administrative costs, plus any additional information the applicant feels to be pertinent will be filed with the Zoning Administrator.
+Any communication purporting to be an application for an amendment shall be regarded as mere notice to seek relief until it is made in the form required. - 2.
+Applications for amendments must be submitted, in proper form, at least three weeks prior to a Planning Commission meeting in order to be heard at that meeting. - 3.
 The Zoning Administrator shall forward application fees to the City Clerk who shall supervise the application of same to the costs of advertising and other administrative expenses. - 4.
 Administrative examination.
 Upon receipt of the application, the Building Official shall examine it to determine its completeness.
-The Building Official shall have 15 days to either return the application to the applicants for additional information or to forward it to the Planning Commission for review and recommendation.

-(c) Planning Commission Review and Recommendation:

-- The Secretary of the Planning Commission shall transmit all papers and other data submitted by the applicant on behalf of the amendment request to the Planning Commission.
+The Building Official shall have 15 days to either return the application to the applicants for additional information or to forward it to the Planning Commission for review and recommendation. - (c) Planning Commission Review and Recommendation: - 1.
+The Secretary of the Planning Commission shall transmit all papers and other data submitted by the applicant on behalf of the amendment request to the Planning Commission.
 The Planning Commission, at a regular meeting, shall review and prepare a report, including its recommendation for transmittal to the City Council.
 All meetings of the Planning Commission shall be open to the public.
-At a meeting, any party may appear in person, by agent, or by attorney. - No member of the Planning Commission shall participate in a matter in which he or she has any pecuniary or special interest.

-(3) Review by planning commission.
-Pursuant to The Planning Commission shall meet within 30 days after receipt of the PUD application from the Building Official to review the proposal; consider the adequacy of the site plan; evaluate the probable effect of the proposed development on thee surrounding area and the city as a whole; determine the need and desirability of the development at the proposed location; and prepare and submit a written recommendation to the Mayor and City Council.
-If the Commission fails to submit a report within this 30-day period or is not granted an extension for further study, it shall be deemed to have recommended approval of the application.
+At a meeting, any party may appear in person, by agent, or by attorney. - 2.
+No member of the Planning Commission shall participate in a matter in which he or she has any pecuniary or special interest. - (3) Review by planning commission.
+The Planning Commission shall meet within 30 days after receipt of the PUD application from the Building Official to review the proposal; consider the adequacy of the site plan; evaluate the probable effect of the proposed development on thee surrounding area and the city as a whole; determine the need and desirability of the development at the proposed location; and prepare and submit a written recommendation to the Mayor and City Council.
+If the Commission fails to submit a report within this 30 day period or is not granted an extension for further study, it shall be deemed to have recommended approval of the application.